Musculoskeletal Tumors

 SPECIALIST.
 SARCOMAS AREA

-Within the benign lesions, there is also a particular group called paratumoral lesions, which are not strictly speaking tumors, but which resemble them.
-An example of these lesions are bone cysts.
+Within benign lesions, there is also a particular group called paratumoural lesions, which are not tumours per se but resemble them.
+An example of such lesions are bone cysts.

-Depending on the cell line from which the tumor originates, both malignant and benign tumors are classified as bone formers, cartilage formers, giant cell tumors, etc. Each of these has a different prognosis and treatment.
+Depending on the cell lineage from which the tumour originates, both malignant and benign tumours are classified into bone-forming, cartilage-forming, giant cell tumours, etc. Each of these tumours has a different prognosis and treatment.

-At the Clínica Universidad de Navarra, in the last 20 years we have treated a thousand malignant primary bone tumors.
-In osteosarcoma, the most frequent, survival is 74% at 10 years.
-The upper limb is preserved in 90% of cases.
-In the treatment of Ewing's sarcoma, our center's survival rate is 65%.
+At the Clínica Universidad de Navarra, in the last 25 years we have treated a thousand primary malignant bone tumours.
+In osteosarcoma, the most common, the survival rate is 74% at 10 years.
+Ninety percent retain the upper limb.
+In the treatment of Ewing sarcoma, the survival rate at our centre is 65%.

-The Clínica Universidad de Navarra also has experience in the treatment of soft-tissue sarcomas associated with surgical resection by means of brachytherapy.
+The Clínica Universidad de Navarra also has experience in the treatment of soft tissue sarcoma, associated with surgical resection using brachytherapy.

 A PERSONALIZED MEDICINE